 Regulations

-The following regulations and actions apply to wind energy development and the role of renewable energy towards climate-neutral agriculture.
+The following regulations and actions apply to wind energy development and the role of renewable energy in climate-neutral agriculture.

 AgClimatise roadmap– The use of wind energy contributes to action 18 of the roadmap to climate-neutral agriculture.